nflverse/nflfastR/README.md

   - Hosts [a repository of play-by-play data going back to 1999](https://github.com/guga31bb/nflfastR-data) for very quick access
-  - Features new and enhanced models for Expected Points, Win Probability, and Completion Probability (see section below)
+  - Features models for Expected Points, Win Probability, Completion Probability, and Yards After the Catch (see section below)
+  - Includes a function `update_db()` that creates and updates a database

 We owe a debt of gratitude to the original [`nflscrapR`](https://github.com/maksimhorowitz/nflscrapR) team, Maksim